sevaho/arch-linux-setup/arch-install-be-efi-btrfs-notes.md

 ```

-Edit /etc/locale.gen and search for the line "be_BY.UTF-8 UTF-8" and uncomment.
+Edit /etc/locale.gen and search for the lines "be_BY.UTF-8 UTF-8" and "en_US.UTF-8 UTF-8" .
+Uncomment these.

 ```bash